reubenmiller/thin-edge.io/docs/src/references/mqtt-topic-guidelines.md

    without keeping track of all the `id`s of services registered with that child device.
    Easy wild card subscriptions are not possible at all.
 1. No automatic registration as bootstrapping is mandatory for everything.

+## Enhancements

+* Introduce a `tedge/self` topic that can be used by developers to write context-agnostic tedge components, without worrying about device IDs and their context (whether deployed on main or child device).
+  The `tedge/self` prefix must be mapped to `tedge/main` on the main device and `tedge/<child-id>` on the child devices.
+  The "connection mechanism" (e.g `tedge connect` on main) can define this as a static mqtt routing rule on each device.